g-otn/GameServerEC2Discord/README.md

 This is most likely not desirable and you might want to do game-specific configuration to limit the server for you and your friends.

-These are done by SSH-ing into your instance and then running commands or modifying some game server configuration files.
+These are done in most cases by SSH-ing into your instance and then running commands or modifying some game server configuration files.
 (See also [SSH](#ssh))

 You'll also want to do this to load an existing save / world, depending on the game.